alaa-karem/Head-First-Java-Book/Chapter 2/src/com/company/Notes.md

-                         # Chapter 2 :- Classes and Objects
+# Chapter 2 :- Classes and objects
 ### The difference between procedural programming and OO programming:

 #### Procedural programming: